Strings Program Overview

 Students will experience a variety of teacher-led assignments/activities as well as a number of student-directed online projects.

 Incoming students of all abilities interested in being a part of the PVA Strings program must book an audition time.
 If you have no experience on a string instrument, this time will be used to discuss the program and options for starting string instrument study.

 Please bring your instrument to your audition.
 Be prepared to play two different scales (however you normally practice them) and a short piece (maximum of 3 minutes).
 There will be a short sight reading example for you to look at, talk about, and play through.

 Following your audition, there will be time to discuss your musical background, reasons for applying to the PVA program, and commitment to the discipline.
-Details about our program will also be discussed, including our PVA specific Musicianship course.
-This course teaches theory, harmony, ear training, music history, and technique with the goal of providing students with a smooth transition into University level music courses.
+Details about our program will also be provided.
 This interview process will give you an opportunity to ask questions and learn about our program, in order to determine if we are a good fit for you!

 A parent or caregiver should be present at your interview.

 Click on the links below for detailed information on the application/registration process.